shaunwah/zapit-app/README.md

 # Zapit

-Zapit is a reward point and receipt saving app written as part of the requirements of the VTTP.
+Zapit is a reward points and receipt saving app written as part of the requirements of the VTTP.

+## Frontend

+// TODO

+## Backend

+// TODO